peterdurham/code-boost/content/blog/20-03-06-scss-setup/index.md

 &nbsp;

-More information about how `create-react-app` works can be found [here](http://localhost:8000/create-react-app/)
+This [create-react-app](/create-react-app) tutorial has more details on how the tool works

 ## SCSS Folder Setup